serenity-is/docs/faq/troubleshooting.md

 Serenity initializes field objects with reflection.
 Under medium trust, it can't do that.
 You may try replacing all **public  readonly*" field declarations with "*public static"* in *Row.cs, but not sure if this will resolve all problems.

-> ASP.NET has made Medium trust obsolete, and they won't resolve any problems related to this anymore.
+> ASP.NET has made Medium trust obsolete, and they won't fix any problems related to this anymore.
 See http://stackoverflow.com/questions/16849801/is-trying-to-develop-for-medium-trust-a-lost-cause